Jon Edge, MSc, MA, BEd Hons, MBACP, UKCP Registered

 The following gives an indication of the kind of clients and presenting issues with which I have substantial experience and expertise.

-- counselling and psychotherapy for professionals or trainees in the creative arts industries
+- counselling and psychotherapy for professionals in the creative arts industries

 - counselling and psychotherapy for people with acute or chronic health conditions

 - counselling for relationship issues

 - psychotherapy for survivors of abuse

 Individual Counselling and Psychotherapy sessions: £50 - £80 (fifty-minute sessions)

 Couples Counselling: £65 (sixty-minute session)

 Clinical supervision fee : £50 (fifty-minute session)